taylordaughtry/cartographer/README.md

 ## Initalizing Cartographer

-To initialize a map, Cartographer needs a few things: your Mapbox connection information, the `id` of your div where it'll be creating the map, and the coordinates of where you'd like the map to render on pageload.
+To initialize a map, Cartographer needs a few things: your Mapbox connection information, the `data-ref` of your div where it'll be creating the map, and the coordinates of where you'd like the map to render on pageload.
 (Your startPoint.)